-Archival permanent gloss
+Archival permanent gloss varnish for acrylics

 Seal your acrylic work with a transparent, gloss acrylic layer which is breathable, permanent and protects against UV damage.

 4oz/118ml | 8oz/237ml | 16oz/473ml | 32oz/946ml | 128oz/3.78L

 Acrylic paints & mediums